 Women attending outpatient appointments (including antenatal visits, scans and blood tests) should attend the appointment unaccompanied.
 Currently no visitors are permitted on the antenatal ward or postnatal ward.

 For women in labour only one companion will be allowed.
-This companion can stay for the duration of labour but will need to leave six hours after delivery or earlier if the mother is transferred to another area.
+This companion can stay for the duration of labour but will need to leave four hours after delivery or earlier if the mother is transferred to another area.

 Please understand that this was a difficult decision to make but has been done to keep you safe from risk of infection.
 Rest assured we will be monitoring the situation and will make adjustments to the restriction as soon as it is safe to do so.